altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 // b -> b-outer-1 -> b-outer-2 -> b-inner-1 -> b-inner-2
 ```
 - While it is possible to nest mixed `persist` and `persistAsync` with keeping their respective semantics
-    - it is not a recommended practice, as it may lead to overly complex nesting.
+    - **it is not a recommended practice**, as it may lead to overly complex nesting.

 #### Warning
 - While it is possible to nest `persist` calls within one another,